RelevanceAI/vectorhub/README.md

 Similarly, when we are turning data into vectors, we convert to native Python objects.
 The decision for this is to attempt to remove as many dependencies as possible once the vectors are created - specifically those of deep learning frameworks such as Tensorflow/PyTorch.
 This is to allow other frameworks to be built on top of it.

 ## Team

+This library is maintained by the Vector AI - your go-to solution for Production-Ready AI development.
+If you are interested in using our API for vector search, visit https://vctr.ai or if you are interested in using Vector AI API, check out https://api.vctr.ai or our Github package https://gh.vctr.ai

 ### Credit: